 We’re here to help make your Provence holiday a reality, so contact us should you have any questions.

 Vast and elegant, the house offers all the comfort one would dream of finding here in Provence – air conditioning throughout, large open spaces, bright windows with fabulous views, brand new furniture and kitchen equipment.

-Each of the six bedrooms are quite spacious – ranging from 24 to 48 sqm - and with endless views and comfortable King size beds.
-The five bathrooms are fit with spacious walk-in showers.
+Each of the six bedrooms are quite spacious – ranging from 24 to 48 sqm - with endless views and comfortable King size beds.

-The living space on the ground floor is oversized and opens on many different terraces with views and varying atmospheres dependent upon the time of the day.
-The sunsets are just wonderful here, as is the unobstructed view of the plain and the medieval village of Rasteau.
+The expansive living space on the ground floor opens onto many different terraces with views and varying atmospheres dependent upon the time of the day.
+The sunsets are just wonderful here, as is the unobstructed view of the valley and the medieval village of Rasteau.

 The infinity swimming pool lies below the main terrace and seems to be carved into the hillside with elegant stone walls.

-This property is a true paradise for extended families, as the home is quite child-friendly.
+This property is a true paradise for extended families, as the home is quite child-friendly, despite only for an open staircase.
 Large groups of adults traveling together to discover the wonders of Provence will find equal enjoyment of the spaces and chic design.

 At this villa, you are in the heart of the wine region (Gigondas, Vacqueyras, Rasteau, Seguret, Cairanne, Sablet, Chateauneuf du Pape) and very close to the famous Mont Ventoux mountain.
 Vaison la Romaine, Orange, and Avignon are famous historical cities located less than half an hour from the property as well.

 Heated?: Yes, upon request.
 Additional charges may apply.